-Beef tenderloin was the highlight of our Christmas meal and the leftovers were a flavorful addition to a salad the next day.
+Beef tenderloin is the highlight of any meal and the leftovers are always a great flavorful addition to a salad the next day.

 - 4 pound beef tenderloin 4 to 5 pound piece will work